San Antonio Injury & Wrongful Death Lawyers

 Some trucking companies protect against personal injuries from trucking accidents by reserving a percentage of their assets instead of purchasing a standard policy from an insurance carrier.
 The federal government monitors the insurance industry, licenses adjusters and holds insurance companies, to uphold certain ethical standards.
 No such regulations limit self-insured companies, so seeking compensation can be far more difficult.

 No one will volunteer to pay you money.
-If you want to recover, you’ll need to fight for your rights and you’ll need an experienced advocate on your side like San Antonio Texas 18-wheeler accident attorney Michael Grossman.
+If you want to recover, you’ll need to fight for your rights and you’ll need an experienced advocate on your side like our 18-wheeler accident attorneys.

 There’s a second reason to file suit – punishing the guilty party and ensuring that they take steps to ensure that no one else gets hurt as you and your family did.
 When you file a Texas personal injury lawsuit against the individual or entity that caused your accident, your injuries won’t be suffered in vain.
 You’ll be punishing the responsible party, and holding that party accountable for their actions.
 If they suffer enough in court, this may diminish the likelihood that the party will make similar mistakes that put other families in danger in the future.